This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Here are the answers to some of the most frequently asked questions about garlic chive buttermilk biscuits:

-If you do not have a pastry cutter or biscuit cutter.
+Suppose you do not have a pastry cutter or biscuit cutter.
 Do not panic.
-Use can use a glass to cut your biscuits.
-Dip the rim of the glass in the flour and then use it the same way you would your biscuit cutter.
+You can use a glass to cut your biscuits.
+Dip the rim of the glass in the flour and then use it like your biscuit cutter.

-You can use any cheese you like for these garlic chive cheddar biscuits recipes.
-Sharp Cheddar Cheese, Jack Cheese, or Parmesan would be great choices!
+You can use any cheese for this garlic cheddar biscuits recipe.
+Sharp Cheddar Cheese, Jack Cheese, or Parmesan would be excellent choices!

-For this recipe, you can make the biscuits with all-purpose or self-rising flour.
+You can make the biscuits for this recipe with all-purpose or self-rising flour.
 You would omit baking soda and baking powder if making it with self-rising flour.

 If I don't have buttermilk on hand, what are my alternatives?

-If you're not able to find buttermilk at your local store, you can make your own.
-Combine one cup of milk with either lemon juice or white distilled vinegar and let it sit for five minutes before using in the recipe.
+I don't recommend making your own if you cannot find buttermilk at your local store.
+Combining one cup of milk with either lemon juice or white distilled vinegar and letting it sit for five minutes before using it in the recipe doesn't yield the same results as buttermilk.
+Use any milk you have in your fridge.

 Can I use frozen butter?